seandunn/s2_extraction_pipeline/app/README.md

 A typical chain may be as follows:

-- 1) Page presenter:
+- 1) Page presenter
-- 2) Labware presenter:
+- 2) Labware presenter
-- 3) Tube presenter:
+- 3) Tube presenter

 For example, when childDone is called in 3), a typical sequence of passing information may look like the following:
 3->2->1 (but never directly to 3)).
 When childDone is called in 3), this information must work its way up the chain.
 1) has no knowledge of 3), so